bentheiii/rust_from_python_workshop/03_01_generics.md

     }
   }
   ```
-* we can also make impls fro specific specializations
+* we can also make impls for specific specializations
   ```rust
   impl Nested<usize>{
     fn total(&self)->usize{